Maciejonos/disktui/README.md

 - `smartmontools` - SMART disk health monitoring

 > [!WARNING]
 > This tool can perform destructive disk operations.
+You will be prompted to authenticate for operations requiring sudo.

 ## 🚀 Installation

-### 📥 Binary release

-You can download the pre-built binaries from the [release page](https://github.com/Maciejonos/disktui/releases)

 ### 📦 crates.io